Here is something you don’t expect to hear people say, “If you file bankruptcy your life will get better.”

 - Bankruptcy Can’t Discharge Credit Card Debt: Wrong.
 Bankruptcy can discharge (eliminate) both secured and unsecured debt like credit cards and medical debts.

 - I Have to File Bankruptcy With My Spouse: No you do not.
-Depending on the situation one person in a legal relationship can file bankruptcy as an individual.
-You are not required to file together unless there is something about your specific situation that would make it advantageous to do so.
+Depending on the situation, one person in a legal relationship can file bankruptcy as an individual.
+You are not required to file together unless something about your specific situation would make it advantageous to do so.

 - Bankruptcy Can’t Eliminate Taxes: That’s actually not true.
 Bankruptcy can eliminate taxes owed, including taxes owed to the IRS.

 - If I File Bankruptcy I’ll Lose My Bed and Dishes: Not true.
-If you had something of tremendous value that was not exempt from bankruptcy then it is rare and highly unlikely but theoretically possible that the bankruptcy trustee could sell the item to raise cash for creditors.
+If you had something of tremendous value that was not exempt from bankruptcy, then it is rare and doubtful but theoretically possible that the bankruptcy trustee could sell the item to raise cash for creditors.
 But I’ve never seen a single person that ever had household items sold.
-Quite frankly, your used bed, linens, dishes, hair dryer, etc. are effectively worthless and not worth anyones time to deal with.
-They may have value to you but the trustee does not want to be bothered with them.
+Quite frankly, your used bed, linens, dishes, hairdryer, etc., are effectively worthless and not worth anyone’s time to deal with.
+They may have value to you, but the trustee does not want to be bothered with them.

-- I Only Want to File a Medical Bankruptcy: When you file bankruptcy you must include all of your debts and liabilities.
+- I Only Want to File a Medical Bankruptcy: When you file bankruptcy, you must include all of your debts and liabilities.
 You don’t get to pick and choose.
-But that being said, there is nothing that prevents you from including but repaying any creditor you want to.
+But that being said, nothing prevents you from including but repaying any creditor you want to.

 - If I File Bankruptcy I Will Lose My Professional License: I have never met anyone that has.
 Many lawyers and contractors file bankruptcy.
 In fact:

-- I Will Not be Able to Rent a Home or Apartment: While it might be slightly tougher after bankruptcy to rent with a large commercial complex, I can’t remember anyone I’ve ever known who has been refused by a private landlord.
-And I have known people who were able to rent at large apartment complexes immediately after bankruptcy but had to put down slightly larger security deposits.
+- I Will Not Be Able to Rent a Home or Apartment: While it might be slightly tougher after bankruptcy to rent with a large commercial complex, I can’t remember anyone I’ve ever known who has been refused by a private landlord.
+And I have known people who could rent at large apartment complexes immediately after bankruptcy but had to put down slightly larger security deposits.

 - If I File a Chapter 13 Bankruptcy the Trustee Will Have to Approve My Expenses for 60 Months: Not true.